nelscamp/SI_Final_LeWindmill/README.md

 # Windmill Control Panel

 ## Overview
 The **Windmill Control Panel** is a Python-based application for managing the operation of a motorized windmill and music box.
 It provides a graphical user interface (GUI) to adjust motor speed, change direction, and monitor real-time status using a Raspberry Pi.
-The application also supports an I2C-based LCD display for visual feedback.
+The application also supports a LCD display for visual feedback.

 ---